-TARDY POLICIES: In order for students to achieve to their highest potential and to develop the valuable life-long habit of punctuality, students are expected to be on time to all classes and school activities.
+Tardy Policy: In order for students to reach their highest potential and to develop the valuable life-long habit of punctuality, they are expected to be on time to all classes and school activities.
 Students who are habitually tardy miss much, placing themselves in a position of having to catch up, placing an undue burden on their teachers, and disrupting the learning environment of their classmates.